omeryagmurlu/sonarr-scripts/README.md

 - ThemeSongs:

-Downloads theme songs from plex and places them in the media folder.
+Downloads theme songs from r/AnimeThemes (animethemes.moe) / plex and places them in the media folder.

 - NFOThumbRemover: